bml-research/data_analysis_bml/data/data_01_index.md

 - discrete
 - continuous

 Discrete data can only take on specific, distinct values, such as whole numbers.
+Example of discrete data are cell counts or the number of colonies growing on an agar plate.
 Continuous data, on the other hand, can take on any value within a certain range.
+Examples include measurements such as length, temperature and concentration.

 ![Pic](./fig/fig1.svg)
 *<sub>Figure 1.
 Data types.
 Source: own work</sub>*

 ### Data scales

 In statistics, data can be measured on different scales, which refers to the level of measurement of the data.
-The most commonly used scales of measurement are nominal, ordinal, interval, and ratio.
+The most used scales of measurement are nominal, ordinal, interval, and ratio.

-Nominal scale: This is the lowest level of measurement and is used for categorical data that can be divided into distinct groups or categories, with no inherent order or ranking.
+Nominal scale: This is the lowest level of measurement.
+It is used for categorical data that can be divided into distinct groups or categories, with no inherent order or ranking.
 Examples include eye color, gender, or nationality.

 Ordinal scale: This level of measurement is used for categorical data that can be ranked or ordered.
 Examples include surveys, where respondents are asked to rate their agreement with a statement on a scale from strongly disagree to strongly agree, or biological taxonomic ranks such as kingdom, phylum, class, order, family, genus and species.

 Interval scale: This level of measurement is used for numerical data that can be ordered and has a meaningful zero point, but no true ratio comparisons between values.
 Examples include temperatures measured in Celsius or Fahrenheit.
 Time as a measurement of a point in a day (e.g., 2 PM or 14:00) is also considered an interval scale.
 This is because you can quantify the difference between two points in time, but there is no true or meaningful zero point.

 Ratio scale: This is the highest level of measurement, and it is used for numerical data that can be ordered and has a meaningful zero point, and true ratio comparisons between values.
 Examples include weight measured in kilograms, height measured in centimeters, or income measured in dollars.

-It is important to note that ratio data allows for meaningful statement about the value of x is twice the value of y and interval data allows for meaningful statement about the distance of x and y but it doesn't allow statement like x is twice the value of y.

->Thus, for temperature it is appropriate to say that 20 degrees Kelvin is twice the temperature of 10 degrees Kelvin but you can not do this for temperature expressed in degrees Celsius as there is no absolute zero point.

 ![Pic](./fig/fig2.svg)
 *<sub>Figure 2.
 Scales of measurement in statistics.
 Source: own work</sub>*